 Step 1 Choose Alarm > Configuration.

 The Alarm Configuration window displays.

-Step 2 Step 3 From the Server drop-down list, choose the server for which you want to configure the alarm; then, click Go .
-From the Service Group drop-down list, choose the category of service, for example, Database and Admin Services, for which you want to configure the alarm; then, click Go . Тір For a list of services that correspond to the service groups, see Service groups.
-Step 4 From the S Go. ervice drop-down list, choose the service for which you want to configure the alarm; then, click Only service es that support the service group and your configuration display. Тір The drop-down list displays active and inactive services. m Configuration window, a list of alarm monitors with the event levels displays for the chosen addition, the Apply to All Nodes check box displays.
-Step 5 mmunications Manager only: If you want to do so, you can apply the alarm configuration for the ll nodes in the cluster by checking the Apply to All Nodes check box, provided your configuration usters.
-Step 6 Configure t and event l he settings, as described in Alarm configuration settings, which includes descriptions for monitors evels.
-Step 7 To save you ur configuration, click the Save button.
+- Step 2 From the Server drop-down list, choose the server for which you want to configure the alarm; then, click Go. - Step 3 From the Service Group drop-down list, choose the category of service, for example, Database and Admin Services, for which you want to configure the alarm; then, click Go. - Tip For a list of services that correspond to the service groups, see Service groups. - Step 4 From the Service drop-down list, choose the service for which you want to configure the alarm; then, click Go.

+Only services that support the service group and your configuration display.

+Tip The drop-down list displays active and inactive services.

+In the Alarm Configuration window, a list of alarm monitors with the event levels displays for the chosen service.
+In addition, the Apply to All Nodes check box displays.

+- Step 5 Unified Communications Manager only: If you want to do so, you can apply the alarm configuration for the service to all nodes in the cluster by checking the Apply to All Nodes check box, provided your configuration supports clusters. - Step 6 Configure the settings, as described in Alarm configuration settings, which includes descriptions for monitors and event levels. - Step 7 To save your configuration, click the Save button.

 Note To set the default, click the Set Default button; then, click Save.